aidenzhou8/LinkedInSolvers/README.md

 - A local app for solving LinkedIn's daily puzzles, particularly Queens, Tango, and Zip.
 - Uses backtracking and graph traversal techniques to quickly decode any puzzle board.
-- Includes a unified dashboard, interactive GUIs, and animations, built with PyQt5.
+- Includes a unified dashboard, interactive GUIs, and animations built using PyQt5.

 ## 🚀 Usage